OpenTermsArchive/contrib-versions/Spotify/Privacy Policy.md

 By using or interacting with the Service, you are consenting to:

-1.  the use of cookies and other technologies.
+1.  the use of cookies and other technologies;
-2.  the transfer of your information outside of the country where you live.
+2.  the transfer of your information outside of the country where you live;
 3.  the collection, use, sharing, and other processing of your information, including for advertising-related purposes (as described in the rest of this Privacy Policy, so please keep on reading!). and
 4.  the public availability of your information and the controls over such information as described in Sharing information.